Alfred B. Thompson: Postwar life

 Following his return to Canada, Thompson promptly pursued a career in law.
-In Ontario at that time, to become a lawyer one had to work in a law office under articles of clerkship (in effect an apprenticeship) for three years; the prospective lawyer also had to attend classes part-time at Osgoode Hall Law School, which was then directly operated by the Law Society of Upper Canada and offered a non-degree professional training program.
+In Ontario at that time, to become a lawyer one had to work in a law office under articles of clerkship (in effect an apprenticeship) for three years; the prospective lawyer also had to attend classes part-time at Osgoode Hall Law School, which in those days was directly operated by the Law Society of Upper Canada and offered a non-degree professional training program.
 Thompson completed the program and was called to the Bar of Ontario in 1948.
 He then established a law practice in his hometown of Penetanguishene.

 In Toronto on June 17, 1946, Thompson married Nora Kathleen Jackson, who was herself a war veteran having served in the Women's Royal Canadian Naval Service (or WRCNS).
 Together they would raise eight children.
 As well, Thompson served for several years in the 1950s as an elected member of the Penetanguishene town council and was the town's mayor in 1957 and 1958.

 In 1966, Thompson became an Assistant Crown Attorney (i.e. a criminal prosecutor).
 In 1967, he received the honour of being appointed Queen's Counsel.
 He remained a member of the Crown Attorney's Office in Barrie and Simcoe County until retiring in 1980.

-Thompson died on August 7, 1985 in Penetanguishene.
+Thompson died on August 7, 1985, in Penetanguishene.
 His remains are interred in the cemetery at the historic St. James on-the-Lines Anglican Church, Penetanguishene.